 Characterization and the RockMass index (RMi)

 Contrary to civil engineering and mining, the quality of the construction materials (rockmasses) in underground excavations cannot be measured by strength tests, but have to be characterized by several geological parameters.
-As a consequence of this, the RockMass index (RMi) has been developed, with input of the parameters that have the greatest influence on rockmass strength.
+As a consequence of this, the RockMass index (RMi) has been developed, with input of the parameters that have the greatest influence onrockmass strength.
 Being based on strength properties, the RMi values found can be used for various purposes.
 Take a look at topics under ‘Classification and design’ to learn more about this.

 The RMi system includes more parameter inputs than most of other classification systems.
 The structure of RMi is, however, such that RMi can be found also when only a few parameters are found.
-This is shown in Excel spreadsheets presented in ‘Estimation with RMi‘ where 4 new spreadsheet versions are shown together with a field observation scheme adapted to 3 of the spreadsheets.
+This is shown in the Excel spreadsheets presented in ‘Estimation with RMi‘ where 4 new spreadsheet versions are shown together with a field observation scheme adapted to 3 of the spreadsheets.
 Also the limits of the RMi system are indicated.